aavshr/fixCache/README.md

 - `TRACKED_BRANCH`: `master`
 - `SKIP_PATHS`: `test`

-For now, if this configuration is not suitable for your repositories, you can [deploy your own FixCache](#Deploying-your-own-fixCache) with the required configuration.
+If this configuration is not suitable for your repositories, you can [deploy your own FixCache](#Deploying-your-own-FixCache) with the required configuration.

 ## How it works

 - FixCache keeps track of bug fix commits pushed to the `tracked-branch` of a repository and maintains a fix-sized cache of file entities related to bug fixes.
 The bug fix commits are identified by the `fix keywords` provided in the configuration.

-- On pull requests, it fetches the cache and updates the pull requests with information about the files present if th pull request updates these files.
+- On pull requests, it fetches the cache and updates the pull requests with information about the files present in the cache if the pull request updates these files.
     - it adds a label `Fix Cache` to the pull request.
     - it adds a comment with the filenames present in the cache and the respective number of cache hits.

-## Deploying your own fixCache
+## Deploying your own FixCache

 FixCache is deployed on [Deta micros](https://deta.sh).
 The following steps show how to deploy your own FixCache as a github app with custom configuration.